- About Us

 - The Energy Fair: Each June the MREA hosts The Energy Fair.
 This is the longest running energy education event in the nation and offers programs for all ages and knowledge levels.
 Powered by renewable energy systems, The Energy Fair offers the chance to see over 200 businesses and non-profit organizations representing a large spectrum of energy and environmental services including: renewable energy and energy efficient products, environmental advocacy groups, and educational organizations.
 Nearly 200 workshops are offered each year at The Energy Fair and they are taught by experts and educators in the renewable energy field providing participants with a one of a kind learning experience.

-- ReNew the Earth Institute (REI): The (REI) is the MREA’s demonstration site and educational facility.
-The REI has working renewable energy systems [Solar Electric (PV), Solar Domestic Hot Water, Solar Hot Air, Wind, and masonry stove] and educational displays.
-Visitors to the REI can take guided and self-guided tours of the facilities and renewable energy systems.
+- ReNew the Earth Institute (REI): The (REI) is our demonstration site, educational facility and MREA headquarters.
+The REI is powered by a team of working renewable energy systems including Solar Electric (PV), Solar Domestic Hot Water, Solar Hot Air, Wind, masonry stove heater and educational displays.
+Visit us at the REI and take a guided or self-guided tour of the facilities and our renewable energy systems.

-- Milwaukee Office: In July 2008 MREA opened an office in Milwaukee.
-MREA Milwaukee’s goal is to increase its training and education in southeast Wisconsin and beyond.
-The Milwaukee office allows MREA to easily collaborate with other organizations like Milwaukee Shines, the City of Milwaukee's Solar America City program, the Urban Ecology Center, Milwaukee Habitat for Humanity, and Milwaukee Community Service Corps.
-The MREA Milwaukee office is located in the shared office space of the Milwaukee Environmental Consortium at 1845 N. Farwell Avenue, Suite 100 and is also a member organization of Community Shares of Greater Milwaukee – a workplace giving campaign dedicated to social justice, animal welfare, and the environment.
-Check out the activities of the MREA Milwaukee office!
+- Milwaukee Office: In July 2008, we opened our MREA Milwaukee office to increase training and education opportunities in southeast Wisconsin and beyond.
+The Milwaukee office allows us to collaborate with like-missioned organizations such as Milwaukee Shines, the City of Milwaukee's Solar America City program, the Urban Ecology Center, Milwaukee Habitat for Humanity, and Milwaukee Community Service Corps.
+The MREA Milwaukee office shares space with the Milwaukee Environmental Consortium at 1845 N. Farwell Avenue, Suite 100 and is also a member organization of Community Shares of Greater Milwaukee – a workplace giving campaign dedicated to social justice, animal welfare, and the environment.

 - Courses: The MREA hosts a variety of educational courses for all knowledge levels throughout the year as well as online, on-demand courses that can be taken any time, at your own pace.
 Courses vary in length from one hour to multiple weeks.
 Experts in the field of renewable energy instruct in classroom settings, at on-site installation locations, and online.
 Course participants come from varied backgrounds including: homeowners, builders, educators, architects, engineers, and more.
 Participants can receive Continuing Education Credits (CECs) for attending approved courses.